 McDonald’s Dividend Growth Forecast

-I’m forecasting future dividend growth in the 5-7% range for my planning purposes.
+So, I’m forecasting future dividend growth in the 5-7% range for 2022 and beyond.

 McDonald’s Financial Position

 A company’s financial position is important to understand.
 Especially during a difficult business environment.

 A company’s credit rating can make a big difference between companies that struggle.
 And those who thrive during difficult times.